Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ## Search for failed Transformations

-It is possible to search for all documents that have failed to transform by running a simple query using Kibana or the Elasticsearch REST API:
+You can search for all documents that have failed to transform by running a simple query using Kibana or the Elasticsearch REST API:

 ```json
 {